ZeidLab/EzQuery/README.md

 #### Insert

-> You can call most of EzQuery Methods multiple times for a single query.
+> You can call most of the EzQuery Methods multiple times for a single query.
 > `InsertValues<T>(IEnumerable<T> items, includeKey = false)`
 > and `InsertValue<T>(T item, includeKey = false)` are some of them.
 > `includeKey` is `false` by default but if you set it to `true`, it means you are going to insert the Ids as well as other properties.